evykassirer/playing-the-internship-game/docs/2-Interviews/answering_technical_questions.md

 There are other languages that are quite ergonomic, like Ruby and some functional languages.
 But Python is the most widely understood and useful outside of interviews.

+> Evy says: When I started using Python, I started passing interviews at a much higher rate.
+Yes, I was also more experienced, but I was a lot less worried about "using the language right" and having enough time to put my ideas into code.
+I spent a few weeks practicing algorithms in Python and looking at sample solutions to see what kinds of helpful shortcuts I could use, and then I was set!

 > Rudi says: sometimes the interviewer might specify which language you have to use.
 You don't really have a choice but to comply to their demands.
 However, for algorithm questions, it's not a great sign unless they have a good and specific justification.
 While all programmers begin programming by learning a programming language, transferring concepts between programming languages is not very difficult once you've used 2 or 3.

 > Rudi says: some questions are better suited for some languages than others.
 For example, you can better communicate that you understand low-level concepts if you use C++ than Python.
 However, often times, you can still get the concepts across in a high-level language, and just mention why it would be more efficient in a low-level language.
 I've once implemented a garbage collector in Python during an interview and did pointer arithmetics on Python integers while pretending they were pointers.
 It was basically pseudo-code that actually ran and worked.
 But it's something I'd never do in real life, there would be no situation where it would make sense!